vibbits/gentle-hands-on-python/dodona/reading-exercises/introduction/description/description.en.md

  - Fundamentals: values, variables, and functions
  - Correctness with types, testing, and documentation

-When you are more confident we will more advanced practicalities:
+When you are more confident you will see more practicalities:

  - Decision making
  - Operating on collections of data